Dyson Pure Cool Link Review

-The Pure Cool Link stayed just out of the basement of our air cleaning performance scoring with a 4 out of 10.
+The Pure Cool Link stayed just out of the basement of our air cleaning performance.
 If you divide the Pure Cool Link up by volume, it is about 80% fan and 20% purifier, and that is exactly how it performs.
 The fan is incredibly powerful.
 We could still feel its pleasant breeze from 20 feet away, and it will certainly circulate more air than any of the other purifiers we tested.
 It also creates a low hum, a much more pleasant sound than the whine of a traditional fan.

 Ease of Use

-Scoring a 7 out of 10, the Pure cool link was just off the top scorers in our ease of use testing.
-It has a clear, simple interface that lets you cycle through its 10 fan speeds, 9 hour off timer, and choose whether or not the fan rotates or stays stationary.
-To boot all of these controls are on a remote control, so if the fan is disrupting your reading time you can turn it off without even getting up.
-Despite its size the whole unit is only 8.1 pounds and easy to move around.
-The only downside is that the remote is tiny and easy to lose.
-If you do lose it you're stuck with only the on/off button on the unit itself.
-The remote does connect to the top of the fan with a magnet, but that magnet is weak and the remote can easily fall off.
+It has a clear, simple interface that lets you cycle through its 10 fan speeds.
+It also has a nine hour off timer, and you can choose whether or not the fan rotates or stays stationary.
+All of these controls are also on a remote control, so if the fan is disrupting your reading time, you can turn it off without even getting up.
+Despite its size, the whole unit is only 8.1 pounds and easy to move around; the only downside is that the remote is tiny and easy to lose.
+If you do lose it, you're stuck with only the on/off button on the unit itself.
+The remote does connect to the top of the fan with a magnet, but that magnet is weak, and the remote can easily fall off.

-The Pure Cool Link is the most expensive model we tested at $500.
-That alone skyrocketed its estimated lifetime cost to $889, the second highest of any of the models we tested.
+The Pure Cool Link is the most expensive model we tested.
+That alone skyrocketed its estimated lifetime cost to $889, the second-highest of any of the models we tested.
 Even economical electricity usage (0.015 kWh/hour of operation or roughly $7.88/year) and cheap filters that cost only $70 per year could not save it from earning a spot on the most expensive podium.

 Dyson is a company that is known for delivering high performance at a premium price.
-Unfortunately, if you look at the Pure Cool Link as an air purifier, it carries that premium price but without the premium performance, making it quite a poor value.
-However, it is one of the best fans you could ever buy, and only costs $100 more than Dyson' s standalone tower fan.
-If you're already thinking of spending $400 on Dyson's tower fan another $100 to make the air a bit cleaner is a halfway decent value.
+Unfortunately, if you look at the Pure Cool Link as an air purifier, it carries that premium price without premium performance, making it quite a poor value.
+However, it is one of the best fans you can buy and it makes the air a bit cleaner.